-Government fund revenues and expenditures accounted for in budgetary funds are controlled by a formal integrated budgetary accounting system in accordance with the Florida Statutes.
-An annual budget was adopted for the general fund and the 911 operations fund.
+Governmental fund revenues and expenditures accounted for in budgetary funds are controlled by a formal integrated budgetary accounting system in accordance with the Florida Statutes.

 All budget amounts presented for the general fund in the accompanying special purpose financial statements have been adjusted for legally authorized amendments of the annual budget for the year.
 Budgets are prepared on the modified accrual basis of accounting.
 The Sheriff's annual budget is monitored at varying levels of classification detail.
 However, for purposes of budgetary control, expenditures cannot legally exceed the total annual budget appropriations at the individual fund level.
 All appropriations lapse at year-end.